-10.12 measurementType
+10.14 measurementType

 The measurementType information refers only to the internal profile data and is meant to provide profile makers an alternative to the default measurement specifications.
-When used the byte assignment and encoding shall be as given in Table 46.
+The byte assignment and encoding shall be as given in Table 49.

-Table 46 - measurementType structure
+Table 49 - measurementType structure

-Byte position Field length bytes Content Encoded as 0 to 3 4 'meas' (6D656173h) type signature 4 to 7 4 Reserved, shall be set to 0 8 to 11 4 Encoded value for standard observer see Table 47 12 to 23 12 nCIEXYZ tristimulus values for measurement backing XYZNumber 24 to 27 4 Encoded value for measurement geometry see Table 48 28 to 31 4 Encoded value for measurement flare see Table 49 32 to 35 4 Encoded value for standard illuminant see Table 50
+Byte position Field length bytes Content Encoded as 0 to 3 4 'meas' (6D656173h) type signature 4 to 7 4 Reserved, shall be set to 0 8 to 11 4 Encoded value for standard observer see Table 49 12 to 23 12 nCIEXYZ tristimulus values for measurement backing XYZNumber 24 to 27 4 Encoded value for measurement geometry see Table 50 28 to 31 4 Encoded value for measurement flare see Table 51 32 to 35 4 Encoded value for standard illuminant see Table 52

-The encoding for the standard observer field is shown in Table 47.
+The encoding for the standard observer field is shown in Table 51.

-Table 47 - Standard observer encodings
+Table 50 - Standard observer encodings

-Standard observer Hex encoding Unknown 0000000h CIE 1931 standard colorimetric observer 0000001h CIE 1964 standard colorimetric observer 0000002h
+Standard observer Hex encoding Unknown 0000000h CIE 1931 standard colorimetric observer 0000001h CIE 1964 standard colorimetric observer 00000002h

-The encoding for the measurement geometry field is shown in Table 48.
+The encoding for the measurement geometry field is shown in Table 51.

-Table 48 - Measurement geometry encodings
+Table 51 - Measurement geometry encodings